How to Remove TrueAccord From Your Credit Report

 TrueAccord Corp Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with TrueAccord, you should also consider filing a complaint.

 Your Rights When Dealing with TrueAccord Corp